jbatalle/queds/README.md

 3. [Development](#development)

 ## Getting Started
-You can deploy using docker-compose or installing each component.
+You can deploy using docker-compose or installing each component individually.

 ### Docker compose
 Deploy everything with docker-compose (including external services: redis + nginx + timescaledb):